Last updated: 05/05/2026

 Website: www.google.com

-To display Google Web Fonts, your browser must connect to Google's servers.
-This allows Google to know that our website was accessed via your IP address.
-Google also stores the IP address of the browser on the visitor's device.
-If your browser does not support Web Fonts, a standard font from your device will be used.
+To display web fonts from Google, the browser you are using must establish a connection to Google's servers.
+This informs Google that our website has been accessed via your IP address.
+The IP address of the browser of the website visitor's device is also stored by Google.
+If your browser does not support web fonts, a standard font from your device will be used.

-Every Google Font request automatically transmits information such as language settings, screen resolution, browser version, and browser name, along with the IP address, to Google servers.
-Google uses this collected usage data to determine the popularity of fonts.
-Google publishes these results on internal analytics pages (e.g., Google Analytics).
+With every Google Font request, in addition to the IP address, information such as language settings, screen resolution, browser version, and name are automatically transmitted to Google servers.
+Google can determine the popularity of fonts through the collected usage data.
+Google publishes the results on internal analysis pages, e.g., Google Analytics.

-With Google Fonts, we can use fonts on our own website without having to upload them to our server.
+Google Fonts allows us to use fonts on our own website without having to upload them to our server.
 Google Fonts is an important component for maintaining the high quality of our website.
-All Google fonts are automatically optimized for the web, which saves data and is a significant advantage, especially when using mobile devices.
-When you visit our site, the small file size ensures fast loading times.
+All Google fonts are automatically optimized for the web; this saves data volume and is a great advantage, especially when using mobile devices.
+When you visit us, the low file size ensures fast loading times.
 Furthermore, Google Fonts are secure web fonts and support all common browsers.

 Google stores requests for CSS assets on its servers for one day.
-This allows us to use the fonts with a Google stylesheet.
-The font files themselves are stored at Google for one year.
-To delete data prematurely, you must contact Google support ( https://support.google.com ).
+This allows us to use the fonts with the help of a Google stylesheet.
+The font files are stored by Google for one year.
+To delete data prematurely, you must contact Google support: https://support.google.com.

 Google Marketing Platform / Google Ad Manager